 Rooms on the concierge floor have access to a lounge area, personalized services and upscale in-room amenities.
 Hotel guests and visitors should definitely dine at La Ronde, Edmonton’s revolving restaurant.
 Located on the 24th floor, La Ronde features stunning bird’s eye views of the river valley.

 This boutique hotel is located close to the Alberta Legislature grounds, which is a beautiful place to explore any time of year and is great for an Edmonton staycation.
 Rooms are stylish and modern, and guests enjoy complimentary breakfast buffet each morning.
-Borrow a bike to get around Downtown or request the complimentary Lexus town car service.
+Wanna explore the neighbourhood?
+You can borrow a bike to get around for no cost.

 Stay in the heart of the city, right next to Churchill Square, the Arts District, and the newly renovated Stanley Milner Library.
 The hotel is walking distance from plenty of bars, restaurants, cafes, the Edmonton Convention Centre and City Centre Mall.
 You can also dine at Share, the hotel’s restaurant that focuses primarily on local fare.